GluuFederation/docs-de-prod/docs/source/reference/cr-rotate.md

             app: oxtrust
             APP_NAME: oxtrust

-2. Set appropriate `GLUU_CONTAINER_METADATA` environment variable.
+2. Set the appropriate `GLUU_CONTAINER_METADATA` environment variable.
-    If container is running on Docker scheduler, the `docker.sock` file must be mounted into container.
+    If the container is running on the Docker scheduler, the `docker.sock` file must be mounted into container.

     Example for Docker: